hms-dbmi/pic-sure-hpds-copdgene/pic-sure-hpds-ui-copdgene/README.md

 PIC-SURE API UI Extension
 =========================

-Note: This project is heavily modified from the original IRCT based PIC-SURE UI to support HPDS.

 The archetype that generated this project allows you to customize common functionality and styling of the PIC-SURE UI project.